yuvalmGS/gigaspaces-wiki-jekyll/xap97net/about-.net.markdown

 ## Plain Old .Net Objects

-The ajepaaaSpace-Based .NET APIajepbbb is a .NET equivalent of the depanlinkPOJOtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/POJO+Supportbelakanglink in the Java world.
+The [Space-Based .NET API] is a .NET equivalent of the [POJO](http://wiki.gigaspaces.com/wiki/display/XAP66/POJO+Support) in the Java world.
 Using the PONO provides a consistent programming model across the two different languages.
 It is a declarative and non-intrusive way to map existing domain model objects into the space using .NET attributes.
 Finally, using PONOs is simple -- API appears in pure a .NET library, in a native format.

 ## PBS